prapanw/plain_logger/README.md

 ## Installation

-Install `simple_logger` on your system using :
+Install `plain_logger` on your system using :

 ```
-pip install simple_logger
+pip install plain_logger
 ```

 ## Usage